Mathuiss/cyber_wolf/README.md

 - A [validation script](https://github.com/Mathuiss/cyber_wolf/blob/main/rel/class_validation.py) to evaluate your model with, based on custom cyber attacks, before deployment.
 - A configurable [Web Application Firewall (WAF)](https://github.com/Mathuiss/cyber_wolf/blob/main/rel/cyberwolf.py).
 - Some configuration files

+## How does it work?
+Cyber WOLF is a reverse proxy.
+This means that you install Cyber WOLF as a public endpoint in your network.
+You must then configure the location of your web application, which should only accept connections from Cyber WOLF.
+Cyber WOLF listens to HTTP requests and after evaluating, passes them on to your webapplication.
+If everything is well, Cyber WOLF will then return the HTTP response from your web application back to you.
+If a cyber attack is detected in the HTTP request, Cyber WOLF will drop the TCP conection and inform the caller that their request has been denied.